 Malaysia!
-By now countless number of words have been written, praising the glory of this island.
+By now countless words have been written, praising the glory of this island.
 When you read all that’s written about Malaysia, you’re left wondering what is it, that this county does not have.
 When it comes to shopping and entertainment, you know for a fact you’re well taken care of.
-The Big Malaysia Mega Sale, one of the biggest shopping events finds millions getting their Malaysia visa and flocking to this country.
+The Big Malaysia Mega Sale, one of the biggest shopping events, finds millions getting their Malaysia visa and flocking to this country.
 Shopping is just a small aspect of the wonders Malaysia has to offer.
 There’s a reason why Malaysia is one of the top holiday destinations and it’s got to do with all the beautiful locations which are a great blend of nature and modernity.

-The city of Kuala Lumpur sees a lot of travellers from far and wide flocking here.
+The city of Kuala Lumpur sees a lot of travelers from far and wide flocking here.
 The popularity of Kuala Lumpur ends up overshadowing all the other beautiful places that Malaysia has to offer.
 While there’s no disputing the fact that Kuala Lumpur is vibrant and enigmatic, here are 5 other cities of Malaysia that can charm a wanderer just as well as Kuala Lumpur, if not better.

 1. Kota Bharu

 Rich and vibrant in terms of culture, you can see a lot of Islamic influence in this state, especially in the beautiful architecture of the mosques.
-The Gua Ikan caves and the strong waterfalls will transport you to a world where nature is the ruler.
-When you’ve had your fun frolicking in nature, you can indulge in some much needed shopping spree at Kota Bharu’s famous day night market.
+The Gua Ikan caves and strong waterfalls will transport you to a world where nature is the ruler.
+When you’ve had your fun frolicking in nature, you can indulge in some much-needed shopping spree at Kota Bharu’s famous day night market.

 Apart from its numerous vibrant offerings, Ipoh also becomes a gateway to the Cameron Highlands.
-Almost the size of Singapore, Cameron highlands is Malaysia’s most extensive and one of the most beautiful hill stations.
+Almost the size of Singapore, Cameron highlands is Malaysia’s most extensive and one of the most beautiful hills stations.
 Just a short drive away, it’s a definite visit should you find yourself in Ipoh.

-3. George town - Penang
+3. George Town - Penang

 If all that wasn’t motivational enough, George town is often deemed as the food capital of Malaysia.
-The food here sees an influence of South East Asia.
+The food here sees an influence on South East Asia.
 George town is known for its street food.
 Just a whiff of it, and resisting these mouth-watering temptations becomes next to impossible.
 The seafood here is also exquisite, something that you definitely need to try.

 4. Kota Kinabalu

-Sometimes you come across beauty that is striking, hard to resist, then you come across the other type of beauty.
+Sometimes you come across the beauty that is striking, hard to resist, then you come across the other type of beauty.
 The subtle kind, the one that is not obvious at first, but later when you see it, it blinds you.
 Kota Kinabalu, the capital of the state of Sabah falls in the latter category.
-The beautiful sunrise and the breathtaking sunsets that colour the city in a fiery red glaze, the vibrant art and music scene and most of all the friendly locals.
+The beautiful sunrise and the breathtaking sunsets that color the city in a fiery red glaze, the vibrant art and music scene, and most of all the friendly locals.
 The experience of Kota Kinabalu will transport you to simpler times, a time where beauty ruled.

 There’s a lot to see and behold in Kota Kinabalu.
 The Atkinson clock tower, the Signal hill observatory, the Green Connection Aquarium are just some of the things to keep you occupied.
 The Likas Bay beach, popular among both locals and tourists is a good place to just sit back and relax and watch the sun dip behind the horizon.
-But one place that you absolutely cannot miss is the Tunku Abdul Rahman Marine park, a group of 5 islands accessible by a 15-30 minute speedboat ride.
-Why you ask?
+But one place that you absolutely cannot miss is the Tunku Abdul Rahman Marine Park, a group of 5 islands accessible by a 15-30 minute speedboat ride.
+Why do you ask?
 Well, you’ll have to go there and find out for yourself!